The human respiratory system as a feedback structure, from Scale and Design for Peer-to-Peer and Cloud (see Research

 Partners: Universitat Politècnica de Catalunya (UPC), Kungliga Tekniska Högskolan (KTH), Instituto Superior Técnico (IST), Université catholique de Louvain (UCL).

-Fellowship applications for 2014 will open in Oct.
-2013 until Jan.
+Fellowship applications for 2015 will open in Oct.
 2014.
 See the EMJD-DC Web site for the exact dates and instructions how to apply.
 The perfect way to join the PLDC research group!

 European Union 7FP, IST Software and Services.